 CHSS Dean’s Challenge Scholarship Graduate

-The College of Humanities and Social Sciences seeks applications for the Dean’s Challenge Graduate Scholarships for 2021.
+The College of Humanities and Social Sciences seeks applications for the Dean’s Challenge Graduate Scholarships.
 The Dean’s Challenge Scholarship is awarded to recognize exceptional students not only in their superior academic achievement but in their inspirational civic and community engagement.
 Graduate applicants must have demonstrated academic excellence, a commitment to education as a powerful tool for change, and a recognized commitment to leadership and community engagement.

 To be eligible, students must:

 • Be enrolled in a master’s or doctoral program in the College of Humanities and Social Sciences